ton-ion/tonion-contracts/README.md

 We welcome contributions from the community!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
-2. Add feature or fix bug
+2. Add a feature or fix a bug
 3. Open a pull request.

 ## Contributors